 On the other hand, the fact that you have to pay just to use Angie's List can be a turn-off (although they are allegedly looking at revising this policy), especially when there are quality free websites like Angie's List, such as HomeAdvisor (for home improvement), out there.
 Also, the basic-tier services are pretty limited compared to what you get in plus-tier and premium-tier accounts, which cost significantly more money ($4-$21 for basic accounts, $30-$66 for plus accounts, and $60-$120 for premium accounts).
 And unless you live in the United States, you aren't going to find many local businesses on Angie's List, if you can even get an account on the website at all.
 If you live in Canada like us, for example, you may want to look into Houzz.com to solve this dilemma (assuming that you need help with home renovation or repair, which these sites specialize in).

 Overall, if you have a small social circle that doesn't include many people or companies (or people who know people or companies) that you can rely on to do work that you need done, then Angie's List can save you a lot of time, money, and frustration.
 However, if you already have a core group of local businesses and acquaintances that you trust to deliver when you need a service performed, then Angie's List might not be worth the price of admission.

 Of course, that's just our opinion.
-If you'd like to see how Angie's List works for yourself before you make a decision, then carry on with our course by learning how to sign up for Angie's List.
+If you'd like to see how Angie's List works for yourself before you make a decision, then carry on with our course by learning how to sign up for Angie's List in our next tutorial.